ajaynegi45/Http-Server/README.md

    * The **web root directory** specifies the base folder from which the server serves static files (such as HTML, CSS, images, and JavaScript files).
    * This directory is essential for delivering web content to clients.
 It can be configured to point to different folders, enabling a flexible file structure.
    * You can set the web root to a specific directory path through the `Configuration` class, which allows for different setups based on the deployment environment.
-   * **Example Use Case:** In a development environment, the web root might point to a folder containing development files, while in production, it could be set to a folder containing optimized and minified versions of the web assets.

 #### Why Is Configuration Important?